CSC207-UofT/course-project-utinder-1/phase0/progress_report.md

 ### Each Member's Contribution
 All the members actively participated in the project.
 Specifically, Michael, Kex, and Rachel have been working on CRC Cards and Scenario Walk-Through and Justin and Ellie have been working on the skeleton program.
+Aaditya have been working on trouble-shooting issues in code and overall review.